 To market and sell our drug candidates in jurisdictions outside the United States, we must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
-The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
-In addition, in many countries outside the United States, we must secure product reimbursement approvals before regulatory authorities will approve the product for sale in that country.
+The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approvals.
+In addition, in many countries outside the United States, we must secure product reimbursement approvals before regulatory auditorities will approve the product for sale in that country.
 Failure to obtain foreign regulatory approvals on a timely basis or non-compliance with foreign regulatory requirements could result in significant delays, difficulties and costs for us and could delay or prevent the introduction of our drug candidates in certain countries.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any jurisdiction, which would materially impair our ability to generate revenue.

 The United Kingdom's recent exit from the European Union (EU), commonly referred to as "Brexit," continues to create political and economic uncertainty, particularly in the United Kingdom and the EU.
 Following the UK's departure from the EU on January 31, 2020 and the expiry of a transition period on December 31, 2020, the UK is now being treated as a 'third country' by the EU and new UK legislation has taken effect.
 This means that some regulatory activities, such as batch testing and Qualified Person certification conducted in Great Britain is no longer recognized in the EU.
 However, the UK and EU have concluded a Trade and Cooperation Agreement, which, subject to ratification by the EU, has limited the immediate disruption to the supply of medicines, particularly by enabling tariff and quota-free trade between the UK and the EU (provided that the rules of origin requirements are met), and has streamlined some issues, for example by enabling mutual recognition of good manufacturing practice (GMP) inspections and certificates.
 The regulatory framework for medicines that existed before the end of the transition period has also effectively been preserved in UK domestic legislation as 'retained EU law.'
 By retaining a snapshot of EU legislation at its core, the UK has prevented substantial divergence to the regulation of medicines (although divergence has appeared in some areas).
-However, some changes to the UK legislation have been immediately necessary, including the implementation of the Northern Ireland Protocol (NIP), pursuant to which, the EU pharmaceutical acquis continues to apply in Northern Ireland usubject to periodic consent of the Northern Ireland Legislative Assembly), and only products compliant with EU law can be placed in the Northern Ireland market - adding an extra layer of regulatory complexity.
-A consequence of the withdrawal of the United Kingdom from the EU is that companies now need to comply with a separate UK regulatory legal framework in order to commercialize medicinal products in Grea sufficient to gain effective access to the market in the EU and in the UK; companies still need to agree a reimbursement price for the products and in some jurisdictions, such as the UK and Germany, a further positive recommendation from health technology on cost-effectiveness is required for the products to be actually prescribed and reimbursed by the respective national health systems (see below).
+However, some changes to the UK legislation have been immediately necessary, including the implementation of the Northern Ireland Protocol (NIP), pursuant to which, the EU pharmaceutical legal framework acquis continues to apply in Northern Ireland (subject to periodic consent of the Northern Ireland Legislative Assembly), and only products compliant with EU law can be placed in the Northern Ireland market - adding an extra layer of regulatory complexity.
+A consequence of the withdrawal of the United Kingdom from the EU is that companies now need to comply with a separate UK regulatory legal framework in order to commercialize medicinal recommendation from health technology on cost-effectiveness is required for the products to be actually prescribed and reimbursed by the respective national health systems (see below).